leotaku/village/library/README.md

   the callback that is run after `CMD` has completed, with the stdout+err of CMD as its first and only argument.
   It has full access to the interactive shells environment.
   For convenience CALLBACK may modify the value of it's associated variable by simply assigning `$NEW`
+* `IDENTIFIER`
+  Number used to refer to a specific asynchronous block
 * `WHICH_PROMPT`
   WHICH_PROMPT is the value used for describing the prompt a block should be added to.
   * la - the left prompt while still active